Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Integrated AC-RL solutions for real-time control and learning: Problem 1

+We make several important observations about the AC-RL controller: \begin{enumerate}\itemsep 0pt \item The parameter update in (\ref{eq:adaptive_param1}) - (\ref{eq:adaptive_param3}) is a second-order tuner, and an extension of our earlier results in \cite{Gaudio2021} to the multivariable case.
+Two different regressors are employed in the adaptive control input, $\Phi_r$ in \eqref{eq:adaptive_control} and $\Phi_{n}$, which are utilized to address the two different sources of parametric uncertainties $\Lambda$ and $\Theta_{n}$.
+The first regressor component, $\Phi_r$, comes predominantly from the RL-component, where $g(x_r)$ can be computed as $(B^T B)^{-1} B^T(\dot{x}_r - A x_r) - u_r$ using \bluec{measurements from the reference system and numerical approximations.} \redc{Alternately, $g(x_r)$ can be computed using comparisons of simulations of the reference system for infinitesimal and large inputs.
+It should be noted that these computations are offline, and therefore do not add to the computational burden in the AC-RL.} The second regressor accommodates the uncertainty $\Theta^\prime_{n}$ in $g(x)$ (and employs assumption \ref{a2}).
+The additional feedback from $e$ in \eqref{53} is essential in guaranteeing global stability.

+\item {The RL-policy is required to satisfy Assumption 2, such as the one in \cite{Berkenkamp2017}.} \item In comparison to a purely AC approach, in the AC-RL controller the RL plays the role of a reference model that is nonlinear with a controller that is nonlinear as well and trained so as to elicit desirable properties from the reference system. \redc{It should also be noted that a purely AC approach is agnostic to $u_r$, relegates the design of $u_r$ to an outer-loop, and essentially focuses only on the innerloop stability and tracking of $x_r(t)$.}

-It is clear from (\ref{eq:adaptive_control}) - (\ref{eq:adaptive_param3}) that if there are no parametric uncertainties, and if the initial conditions of (\ref{1c}) are identical to those of (\ref{1b}), then the choices of $\widehat{\Theta}(0)= [I, \Theta_{n,r}^T]^T$ and $\Xi(0)=0$ ensures that the AC-RL control $u(t)$ coincides with the RL-input, thereby accomplishing \eqref{eq:optimal_control}.
-When there are parametric uncertainties, the control input needs to be modified from \eqref{10} as in \eqref{eq:adaptive_control}.
-Theorem 1 guarantees that with this input, the closed-loop system state $x$ converges to $x_r$ satisfying \eqref{eq:optimal_control} in the limit.
-Additional smoothness conditions on $\Phi$ have to be imposed to show that $\widehat\Theta$ goes to a constant.
-Denoting this constant as $\Theta_{ss}$, it follows that the parametric uncertainties are accommodated by the online AC-RL policy by replacing the offline policy $u_r$, which may be in the form of $\Theta_{n,r}\Phi(x)$, by $u_r+u_{ad}$ as in \eqref{eq:adaptive_control}, which is of the form $\Theta_{ss}\Phi(x)$.
+\item If there are no parametric uncertainties, and if the initial conditions of (\ref{1c}) are identical to those of (\ref{1b}), then the choices of $\widehat{\Theta}(0)= [I, \Theta_{n,r}^T]^T$ and $\Xi(0)=0$ ensures that the AC-RL control $u(t)\rightarrow u^*(t)\rightarrow u_r(t)$, thereby accomplishing \eqref{eq:optimal_control}.
+That is, the AC-RL policy coincides with the near-optimal RL-based policy.
+When there are parametric uncertainties, the AC-RL policy is \redc{necessarily} modified; $u(t)\tends u^*(t)$ but $u^*(t)\not\rightarrow u_{r}(t)$.
+Theorem \ref{t:HAC-RL} guarantees that with this modified policy, the closed-loop system state $x$ is globally bounded, sans any online training, and converges to $x_r$.
+Corollary \ref{cor:cost} precisely quantifies the corresponding cost of the AC-RL controller.

+\end{enumerate} \begin{remark} Alternate methods rather than RL for determining the feedback policy may be used as well provided they satisfy Assumption \ref{rl_policy}.
+Methods based on MPC may be used as well, but may require additional structures on the cost function in the form of terminal costs \cite{kouvaritakis2016model}.
+The same comment is applicable for {other classical nonlinear control methods}{, but these} may involve additional assumptions or restrictions.
+Furthermore, MPC generally requires online computation, which might be challenging especially when system dynamics is nonlinear, while RL can be trained offline and deployed online with reduced computational burden. \end{remark}